tefanodaniel/Bandi/README.md

 |   Ramachandran Muthukumar   |   rmuthuk1@jhu.edu        |    ramcha24             |
 |   Stefano Tusa Lavieri   |    stusa2@jhu.edu       |    stefanotusa             |

+## Authorization
+If you are a project member or instructor, please visit [here](https://docs.google.com/document/d/1hD0D15o0scDjNEAtohE44THiiPuuUH_Sy34Ze_uUl9M/edit?usp=sharing) to get details on how to set environment variables locally for testing.

 ## Installing / Getting started

 A quick introduction of the minimal setup you need to get the app up & running.